targetteal/o2-pt/game-book.md

 The Secretary then records any requested projects and actions accepted by the participants.

-The sync mode structure can be changed entirely with a patch, provided that the goal is maintained.
+The sync mode structure can be changed entirely with a restriction, provided that the goal is maintained.

 ## Adapt Mode